Prasanna180402/contact-management-app/README.md

-This project implements a RESTful API for managing contacts.
+This is a contact management application backend using Nodejs and expressjs.This project implements a RESTful API for managing contacts.
 It provides endpoints for creating, retrieving, updating, and deleting contact information.
 Data validation, error handling, and unit tests are included to ensure robustness and reliability.

 ### Technologies Used